Skip to main content

 Explore Glenfinnan's secret side

 Glenfinnan is a popular stop for visitors attracted by the dramatic lochside monument to Bonnie Prince Charlie.
-The landmark monument commemorates the final Jacobite rising in 1745, Bonnie Prince Charlie’s doomed attempt to take the throne for the Stuart family.
+The landmark monument commemorates the final Jacobite rising in 1745.
 The National Trust for Scotland’s Glenfinnan Visitor Centre is the place to find out more about the monument, the prince and the Jacobite cause.

 Facilities and access